ELVIS-Project/elvis-database/docs/2016-09_depolyment_guide.md

 redis is an in memory key-value based cache.
 You can find installation instructions at http://redis.io/

 At the time of writing, a nice guide for installing redis is available at https://www.digitalocean.com/community/tutorials/how-to-install-and-use-redis

+Once redis is set up, no further configuration is necessary.

 # Setup
 We need to set up the deployment directory.